bferguson3/ansigame/README.md

-ANSI (terminal-only) game engine written in GTK/C++, using mostly stdio.h (and other standard libraries)
+ANSI (terminal-only) game engine written in GTK/C++, using mostly standard libraries

 Build options:
 - xpm_name_support 0 in ansigame.cpp will save you ~40kb on your executable size